Daniel-Gonzalez-AI/theScraper/README.md

    Follow the CLI prompts to create or select a site.
 After the initial deploy, you can use `netlify deploy --prod` to publish.
    Ensure the `_redirects` file is included so all routes are served by the Flask function.

-During the build, Netlify installs dependencies from `netlify/functions/requirements.txt` into the functions directory.
-This is configured in `netlify.toml` using `pip install -r netlify/functions/requirements.txt -t netlify/functions` so that the Flask app is properly packaged as a serverless function.
+During the build, Netlify installs dependencies from `netlify/functions/requirements.txt` into the functions directory and copies the `webapp` source code there.
+This is configured in `netlify.toml` with `pip install -r netlify/functions/requirements.txt -t netlify/functions && cp -r webapp netlify/functions` so the Flask app is packaged correctly as a serverless function.

 ## Troubleshooting